shiroyasha/blog-source/source/posts/2021-03-22-feedback-loops.html.md

 ## Real World example: Platform quality at Semaphore

-At Semaphore, we had a KPI set up since basically the start of the product.
+At Semaphore, we had a KPI set up since the start of the product.
 This is the "measurement" part of the feedback loop.
 What we missed was a systematic approach for analysis and hypothesis collection.
 The important leap we did at the start of 2020, was to establish a weekly rhythm for reviewing and storing data.